mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:02:48 If there's other cool projects using it, I'd want to use by all these sort of things.

-00:02:54 And then you can, the, the editor only selects, it only shows you the ones, the, the one at a time, which is nice.
+00:02:54 And then you can, the editor only selects, it only shows you the ones, the one at a time, which is nice.

 00:03:00 But then you've got this, this whole generated, really nice looking readme with tables and everything like built in.